 Hello Beijing Cream readers.
 My name is Josh and I work at this other website called Smart Beijing, where I write tl;dr music articles on a weekly basis.
-The Tao is outsourcing these Friday Musical Outros to my comrade Morgan, but he's doing some other shit right now.
-So you're stuck with me.
+The Tao is outsourcing these Friday Musical Outros to my colleague Morgan, but he went a little too hard at Pet Shop Boys last night.
+So here I am.

 We've all tried to find just the fitting combination of words to express that feeling you get when you see a Chinese band hitting on all the right cylinders.
 But sometimes, the less that's said, the better.
 Take this band.

 No words, man.
 No words.